sara-sabr/ITStrategy/_pages/en/ma-closeout-report.md

 Driven by the results of the [red tape reduction report](https://internal-red-tape-reduction-report.github.io/), the Gartner Procurement 2020 report, and the knowledge that while Digital Standards require open first working in the open by default[^1], very little code developed in ESDC was being licensed as open source and shared openly, we felt there was an opportunity to use procurement as a lever.

-We also felt strongly that there is a lot of coding talent that remains untapped by the Federal Public Service[^2] and that by simplifying low dollar value procurement of code, we could not only increase access to that talent but enable distribution of GC contract dollars to those who might normally face barriers[^3].
+We also felt strongly that there is a lot of coding talent that remains untapped by the Federal Public Service and that by simplifying low dollar value procurement of code, we could not only increase access to that talent but enable distribution of GC contract dollars to those who might normally face barriers[^2].

 We worked to understand those barriers and smash them along the way – can we pay for code using PayPal to get money into coders hands fast and not require them to wait 30 days or have a point-of-sale system?
 Heck yes we can!